hashgraph/did-method/did-method-specification.md

 	]
 }
 ```
-Specific authorizations for making change to the address book file for an appnet can be controlled via the list of keys associated with that file.
+Specific authorizations for making change to the address book file for an business application network can be controlled via the list of keys associated with that file.
 Only transactions signed by the corresponding private keys will be authorized to update or delete the address book.
 Hedera supports hierarchical key structure to support a flexible authorization model.

 ## CRUD Operations
-Hedera network nodes support a Consensus Service API by which clients submit transaction messages to a topic - these transactions assigned a consensus timestamp and order before flowing back out to mirror nodes and any appnets subscribed to the relevamt topic.
-Every appnet that implements the Hedera DID method must have a dedicated HCS topic created for DID documents registration.
-Members of the appnet will subscribe to the corresponding topics, and consesequently retrieve and store valid DID documents submitted to the topic.
+Hedera network nodes support a Consensus Service API by which clients submit transaction messages to a topic - these transactions assigned a consensus timestamp and order before flowing back out to mirror nodes and any business application network subscribed to the relevamt topic.
+Every business application network that implements the Hedera DID method must have a dedicated HCS topic created for DID documents registration.
+Members of the business application network will subscribe to the corresponding topics, and consesequently retrieve and store valid DID documents submitted to the topic.

-Create, Update and Delete operations against a DID Document are submitted via the Consensus Service API, either directly by a DID Owner or indirectly by an appnet member on behalf of a DID Owner
+Create, Update and Delete operations against a DID Document are submitted via the Consensus Service API, either directly by a DID Owner or indirectly by an business application network member on behalf of a DID Owner

 The two alternatives are:
 ![alt text](./images/create-update-delete.flow.svg "Create, Update and Delete flow alternatives")